Website Marketing: 5 Ways to Win Big with Google

 5 Key Factors that Take Advantage of Google’s New Algorithm

 First, since its beginning until early this year, Google used data it collected from searchers’ behaviors on desktop computers (in its algorithm) to rank websites.
 But in the last 5+ years, as Google observed more and more people accessing the internet through their mobile devices, while fewer used their desktops, Google has worked on its new algorithm.
-This new method ranks websites based on searchers’ mobile activities to deliver a more relevant result on Google.com.
-And, in early 2018, Google has slowly rolled out this major change which it called Mobile-first Index.
+This new method ranks websites based on searchers’ mobile activities to deliver a more relevant result on Google.com, Google has slowly rolled out this major change which it called Mobile-first Index.
 (Note: Since November 2016, Google has already begun testing the Mobile-first index to prepare for this.)

 Mobile-first Index mostly covered these 3 major factors which Google highly recommends you do for your website: